devtox/blog-pythonflask/_posts/2022-04-14-flask-python-examples.md

 Replacing variables with real values and returning the final string is a process called "rendering" Flask uses Jinja2, a template engine, to render templates.

-**Jinja2**: is the next widely used template engine for Python, a template language implemented by Python, whose design ideas are derived from Django's template engine and extended with its syntax and a range of powerful features, its a template language built into Flask.
+* **Jinja2**: is the next widely used template engine for Python, a template language implemented by Python.

-**Template language**: is a simple text format designed to automatically generate documents.
+* **Template language**: is a simple text format designed to automatically generate documents.
 In a template language, some variables are generally passed to the template, replacing pre-defined placeholder variable names in specific locations of the template.

 ```python
 from flask import Flask,render_template